 - At the Clock Café, borehole BH15 remains dry.
-The integrity of the piezometer should be checked - At South Cliff Gardens, in boreholes BH18a, D2b and BH3a there was a problem downloading data.
-The issue should be investigated and remedied by the monitoring contractor.
-The contractor noted Japanese knotweed present at inclinometer D3, which should be investigated and managed appropriately. - At Holbeck Gardens there was a problem downloading groundwater data at borehole BH4a and BH4b.
-The issue should be investigated and remedied ahead of the monitoring contractor. - At Filey Town, in borehole CPBH02a groundwater level remains near the historical high.
-The piezometer lid was not secured, and it is likely that water ingress has resulted in continued elevated water level readings at this location.
+The integrity of the piezometer should be checked.
+No ground movement data was available at the Clock Café (AA10, AA11), and data should be collected during the next monitoring period. - At South Cliff Gardens, no data were available for borehole piezometers BH18a, D2b, BH3a and E2a.
+The issue should be investigated and remedied by the monitoring contractor. - At Holbeck Gardens there was a problem downloading groundwater data at borehole BH4a and BH4b.
+The issue should be investigated and remedied ahead of the monitoring contractor.
+No evidence of movement is shown in the current inclinometer data (AA07), and erroneous readings appear at the base of the borehole. - At Filey Town, in borehole CPBH02a groundwater level remains near the historical high.
+The piezometer lid was not secured, and it is possible that water ingress has resulted in continued elevated water level readings at this location.
+Groundwater levels are also elevated in CPBH01a.
 Borehole CPBH10b is dry.
 This location should continue to be monitored.
-There was a problem downloading data from piezometers CPBH01b, CPBH04b, CPBH06b and CPBH08b.
+There was a problem downloading data from piezometers CPBH01b, CPBH02b, CPBH04b, CPBH06b and CPBH08b.
 This issue should be investigated and remedied by the monitoring contractor.
-Access to inclinometer CPBH03 was not possible due to a boat parked over the top.
+Access to inclinometer CPBH03 was not possible at the time of data collection.
 The data logger for borehole CPBH09b and CPBH10a should be checked and recalibrated as dip meter readings and diver readings have continued to be discordant since 2013. - At Filey Flat Cliffs there was a problem downloading data at boreholes C4a, A3 and D1.
 The issue should be investigated and remedied by the monitoring contractor.
-Apparent minor movement in borehole A2 is likely related to a blockage in the inclinometer tracking.
-This trend should be reviewed in the next monitoring report.
+Groundwater data show levels have increased significantly in borehole B1 and water appears to have risen well above the cover level of the piezometer.
+This trend should be monitored in the next report.